umbane/carbon-project/docs/white-paper.md

 ### Roadmap

-1. Letters of Incorporation as a Cooperative
+1. Letters of Incorporation as a Cooperative or DAO.
-2. Registration of our first pledge
+2. Registration and Minting of First Energy Token.
-3. Registration of our first carbon credit
+3. Registration and Minting of our first carbon credit
 4. First successful audit of the system
-5. First tokenised unit minted via blockchain/sidechain
+5. Registration and Conversion of our first Pledge Token by Pledger
-6. Release of our redeemable tokens on top of our blockchain/sidechain.
+6. First Pledgee to receive a Pledge Token and utilise it on our network.
-7. First test of our network net-metering, payment gateway to third parties.
+7. First test of our network bridge or payment gateway to third parties services
-8. First test of an autobid and local time of use tariff contract.
+8. Implementation of autobidding and local time of use tariff contracts on our network.
 9. Future smart contracts issued

 ### Discussion